ag143/workshop/PowerBI/notes.md

 - only available when using **DirectQuery**
 - use **INNER JOIN** statements rather than OUTER JOIN
 - Data in the From column in the relationship is never Null or blank
-- For each value in the From column, there is a corresponding value in the To column
+- For each value in the From column, there is a corresponding value in the To column.
+Creating a dataflow from a CDM folder allows you to reference an table that has been written by another application in the Common Data Model (CDM) format.
+You are prompted to provide the complete path to the CDM format file stored in ADLS Gen 2

 create measures to count both the number of Enrollments by [AttendanceDate] and the Enrollments by [StartingDate]
 Solution: You create measures that use the following functions: CALCULATE, COUNT, and FILTER DAX function.